TAL LAWSUIT ALERT: Levi & Korsinsky Notifies Tal Education Group Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK , March 17, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Tal Education Group ("TAL" or the "Company") (NYSE: TAL) of a class action securities lawsuit.
+NEW YORK, March 24, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Tal Education Group ("TAL" or the "Company") (NYSE: TAL) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of TAL investors who were adversely affected by alleged securities fraud between April 26, 2018 and July 22, 2021.
 Follow the link below to get more information and be contacted by a member of our team: